 The MCO must acknowledge in writing receipt of each grievance.
-The acknowledgement must be provided to the member and the member's authorized representative if applicable and must be mailed or hand delivered within five (5) business days of the date of receipt of the grievance.
+The acknowledgement must be provided to the member, person acting on the member's behalf or the member's legal decision maker if applicable and must be mailed or hand delivered within five (5) business days of the date of receipt of the grievance.
 (See Article XI.F.4.a. for a description of individuals who may be authorized to submit a grievance.)